cbeauhilton/beauhilton.com/posts/employee-wifi.md

 or keep it around at all.

 Needless to say,
+`VUMCEmployee.8021x`
-this is a sensitive file and should be protected appropriately.
+is a sensitive file and should be protected appropriately.
 However, this file or a version of it is what the automated tools would have made anyway, so there's no special risk here -